oracle/coherence-operator/docs/samples/operator/metrics/enable-metrics/README.md

 1. Install Coherence Operator

-   When you install the `coherence-operator` chart, you must specify the following additional set value for `helm` to install subchart `prometheusoperator`.
+   When you install the `coherence-operator` chart, you must specify the following additional set value for `helm` to install subchart `prometheusoperator`:

    ```bash
    --set prometheusoperator.enabled=true
    ```

    All `coherence` charts installed in `coherence-operator` `targetNamespaces` are monitored by Prometheus.
-The servicemonitor `<releasename>-coherence-service-monitor` configures Prometheus to scrape all components of `coherence-service`.
+The ServiceMonitor `<releasename>-coherence-service-monitor` configures Prometheus to scrape all components of `coherence-service`.

-   Issue the following command to install `coherence-operator` with `prometheusoperator` enabled:
+   Use the following command to install `coherence-operator` with `prometheusoperator` enabled:

    ```bash
    $ helm install \